mschober/creating-cliq/docs/session10/index.md

 # Session 10
 > Moving the snake into the open world.
-Take moment to refresh your memory on the state of things in session09.
+Take a moment to refresh your memory on the state of things in session09.
 Constants can be used to resize the screen and the starting base.

 ### Might look like this: clean grid